One of the most powerful steps in taking control of your finances, growing your money, paying off debt, and owning your future, is facing the truth.

 Personal Capital lets you see your bills, cash flow, and net worth in real time, making it easy to monitor your growing wealth over the years.
 Some of the features included in the free service include:

 - Budgeting: Personal Capital lets you see how much you’re spending and where across all your accounts.
 It also groups your spending into specific categories that can help you stay on track with your budget and financial goals.
-Related: How single moms can pay off debt in 14 easy steps
+Related: How to make a monthly budget — and stick to it!

-- Cash flow: Personal Capital makes it easy to track your cash flow online, including how much you earn, and how much you spend.
+- Cash flow: Personal Capital makes it easy to track your cash flow online, including how much you earn, and how much you spend — plus totals of your cash and debt.

 - Asset allocation target: This feature allows you to find out if you’re on track to achieve your ideal asset allocation.
 It can help you decide whether to stay on track with your current investment plan or if it’s time to rebalance your portfolio.